numberly/gitlab2rbac/README.md

 This will deploy `gitlab2rbac` to your cluster, under the `gitlab2rbac` namespace.
 The components in the manifest are:

 * the deployment, which is the cluster-wide controller that handles RBAC policies
-* the service account and the RBAC permissions that the controller need to function
+* the service account and the RBAC permissions that the controller needs to function

 ## Running locally
 ### Requirements
+* A kube environment, you can set up a [minikube](https://minikube.sigs.k8s.io/docs/)
 * Python 3 (should also work with Python 2 but it's not supported)
 * Virtualenv (recommended)